fastrgv/RufasSok/README.md

 If you happen to have an externally generated solution string in a file, along with the puzzle file, (possibly in the same file) then you can load both to single step through the solution using the following commandline syntax:

-   forsok puzzleFile maxlevels startlevel solutionFile
+* forsok puzzleFile maxlevels startlevel solutionFile

 For example:

-   "forsok_osx games/original_50.sok 50 2 sol2"  (on Mac/OSX)
+* forsok_osx games/original_50.sok 50 2 sol2  (on Mac/OSX)

-   "forsok games/original_50.sok 50 2 sol2"  (on linux)
+* forsok games/original_50.sok 50 2 sol2  (on linux)

-   "wforsok.bat games/original_50.sok 50 2 sol2"  (on Windows)
+* wforsok.bat games/original_50.sok 50 2 sol2  (on Windows)

 where "sol2" is the name of the solution file [that contains only ONE solution]. **It must contain the word "Solution" on the line immediately preceeding the standard solution string.**

 This new mode is experimental and not user friendly, but I needed it myself to see how to begin solving a difficult puzzle (sasquatch7 #40).
 So I solved it using "Festival", then watched the playback.
-By the way, my copies of Takaken74 & Sokolution could not solve this puzzle in 30 minutes!
+By the way, my copy of Takaken74 could not solve this puzzle in 30 minutes; sokolution732: 88sec. (running on linux under wine).